 In general, based on the presented cash flow analysis results, the rating of the cover pool within our covered bond program rating has been set at AAA.
-This would have entailed a potential rating uplift by +3 notches, however the secondary rating uplift was set at zero (0) notch since the maximum possible final rating AAA has already been achieved.
+Consequently, the secondary rating uplift was set at one (+1) notch.

 Counterparty Risk